Agriculture

 Different Type of Roses - Bourbon Rose

-Bourbon rose is a cross variety of Autumn Damask and Old Blush China rose.
+Bourbon rose is a cross between Autumn Damask and Old Blush China roses.
 In India, this variety is widely cultivated in the areas of Pushkar and Haldighatti.
-The flowers of this rose variety grow in snow white or dark pink colour.
-It is primarily used for the production of rose oil because of its pleasant aroma.
+The flowers of this rose variety come in snow, white or dark pink.
+It is primarily used to produce rose oil due to its pleasant aroma.
 It is also used in making gulkand.
-A famous example of this rose variety is Zephirine Drouhin, which is also classified under climber roses.
+A famous example of this rose variety is Zephirine Drouhin, which is also classified as a climbing rose.

 Alba Rose